skuid/SamplePages/Skuid_Techniques/Multi_Part_Form/README.md

 ## Notes

-Synching the wizard and the vertical navigation selected state:
+Syncing the Wizard and the Vertical Navigation selected state:

 - A UI Only Field is used to manage selected state in the vertical navigation component.
 (See the `NavPrimary` field in the `UI Control` Model).
 All navigation items and wizard buttons have action steps that update this field to an appropriate value.
 - The Navigation Items and the Wizard buttons each have an wizard component action that moves the user to the correct step.